 I’ve reached the limit to my tolerance.
 I’ve heard the platitude one too many times.
 “Everything happens for a reason,” a friend smiled sweetly, just a few days go, yet her words seemed to freeze the air between us.

 This article is written for all those who are never first choice.
 Or rarely first choice.
 We get the jobs because someone else backed out.
 We get the house because someone else couldn’t afford it.
 We are the experts in unrequited love and rebound romances.
 We grow up in hand-me-down clothes and were the last ones […]

 Benjamin Franklin has been quoted as saying that one can measure a culture’s morals by how they treat the dead.
 Recent weeks have made many people wonder about our culture, our collective conscience, our ability to show compassion.

+I am a hippy, dippy, long skirt and Birkenstock wearing, soap making, farmer’s market shopping, non-profit working, dyed in the wool, bleeding heart liberal.
 I also love to shop.
 And I love to eat.
 And I enjoy my cushy life.
 But, do I enjoy my cushy life to the detriment of others?

 Ah, Halloween, that holy day of candy and costumes, gluttony and tricks.
 Most of us have lost sight of the meaning behind the holiday, forgetting to honor the dead; instead using the day for fun and frivolity (yes, we do so at our house) and as a kick-off for the “holiday season.”
 Halloween has become […]